matthabermehl/matthabermehl.github.io/plan-of-study.md

   - Fixed points and flow equations

 - **Resource:**
+  - **Note this resource does not exist.
+Probably [**Field Theory, the Renormalization Group, and Critical Phenomena**](http://web.phy.ntnu.edu.tw/~hongyi/notes/Books/Amit_Field%20Theory,%20the%20Renormalization%20Group%20and%20Critical%20Phenomena_1984_FI.pdf)
   - **Lecture Notes:** *Conceptual Foundations of the Renormalization Group* by Daniel J. Amit
     - **Sections to Focus On:** Introduction to RG concepts